Charlie Grandy: Personal life

 Grandy married Sage Davis in July 2004.
 He is the son of actor and politician Fred Grandy and his first wife Jan (née Gough); his parents divorced in 1983.
 Grandy graduated from Harvard University.

 Awards and nominations

-Grandy has won two Primetime Emmy Awards, one for The Daily Show the other for Saturday Night Live.
-In 2009 he received two Writers Guild of America award nominations, one for the fifth season of The Office and another for writing the episode Broke.
+Grandy has won two Primetime Emmy Awards, one for The Daily Show and the other for Saturday Night Live.
+In 2009 he received two Writers Guild of America award nominations, one for the fifth season of The Office and another for writing the episode "Broke".